 Open to students from Year 8 and above, Army Cadets provides students the opportunity to be a part for the Pymble Ladies’ College Cadet Unit.
 Delivered as a full year ongoing program, students undertake training in a variety of military skills with options to promote to a position of rank within the unit.

-Open to students from Year 5 and above, the Experiential Learning portfolio provides opportunities in adventure sport programs such as Mountain Biking, Orienteering and Cross-Country Skiing and Biathlon.
+Open to students from Year 5 and above, the Experiential Learning portfolio provides opportunities in adventure sport programs such as Orienteering, Cross-Country Skiing and Biathlon.
 These programs teach students the basics of the sport, with some providing opportunities for local, interschool, state and national level competitions.